tawi1/DotsTrafficCity/docs/source/pedestrianInit.rst

 Runtime Attachment
 """"""""""""""

 #.
-Add `AnimatronRuntimeAttachment` component to your attachment
+Add `AnimatronRuntimeAttachment` component to your attachment.
 #.
 Use ``SetAttachment`` method of `AnimatronRuntimeAttachment` to attach to the `AnimatronEntityAdapter` with the specified `Joint name`.

 .. _pedestrianRagdoll: